Submission Guidelines for The Oxfordian (effective October 2015)

 - an important work that challenges the Stratfordian authorship paradigm, or

 - an underappreciated, or overlooked work on Elizabethan history.

 The Oxfordian is published once a year, in the Fall.

 MLA format should be used in preparing articles for publication.
 Modernized spelling is preferred in most quotations from old sources.
 Proposals for articles are welcome as well as full articles in manuscript.
 Letters to the editor are encouraged.

 - encourages articles suitable for the general public interested in writing, literature, and theatre, presenting a similar level of reading difficulty and detail as would be found in general interest magazines such as Harper’s or The Atlantic.

-* explore the discrepancies in the traditional theory of the Stratford man as author of the works of “William Shakespeare” and encourage continued research into the evidence supporting the theory that Oxford was the true author.
+- explores the discrepancies in the traditional theory of the Stratford man as author of the works of “William Shakespeare” and encourages continued research into the evidence supporting the theory that Oxford was the true author.

 - looks beyond the Shakespeare canon to consider a wide variety of issues in the study of Elizabethan history, politics, literature, letters, publishing, religion, morals, science, sociology, and philosophy.